splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-receiver.rst

 Sample configurations
 ----------------------

-Activating the Splunk HEC receiver requires to add a ``splunk_hec`` entry inside the ``receivers`` section of the Collector configuration file.
+To activate the Splunk HEC receiver add a ``splunk_hec`` entry inside the ``receivers`` section of the Collector configuration file.
 For example:

 .. code-block:: yaml

    exporters:
       splunk_hec:

-The following example shows a Splunk HEC receiver configured with all available settings for a metrics pipeline in the Collector configuration file:
+The following example shows a Splunk HEC receiver configured with all available settings:

 .. code-block:: yaml